 After graduation the couple worked in bakeries in Provence and Savoie, France then returned and settle in Point Reyes Station, CA where they opened Bay Village Bakery.
 For the next six years using nothing but flour, water, French sea salt, and wild yeast, Chad made hundreds of loaves of bread in a wood-fired oven.
 Selling their wares at farmers markets, the Robertson’s developed a loyal following.
 In 2002, they made the move to San Francisco and opened Tartine Bakery on Guerrero and 18th Street in the Mission district.
 “We wanted a bread bakery, pastry shop, and café that would vibrate with the same youthful energy as our clientele,” says Elisabeth.

 Success, accolades, and a near zealous fan base quickly followed.
 The bakery turns out 240 fresh loaves daily—some of which are reserved in advance—and within an hour they’re sold out.
-The couple released their first cookbook, Tartine in 2006, followed by Tartine Bread in 2010, and Tartine Book No. 3 in 2013, and Tartine All Day in 2017.
+The couple released their first cookbook, Tartine in 2006, followed by Tartine Bread in 2010, Tartine Book No. 3 in 2013, and Tartine All Day in 2017.
 Robertson’s recipe for his Basic Country Bread, from Tartine, runs 38 pages long and has reached cult status among passionate bakers—and for good reason—as bread recipes go, it’s nearly perfect.

 In November 2005 the couple opened Bar Tartine with fellow alumnus Nicolaus Balla ’02 serving as co-executive chef alongside Cortney Burns.
 In August 2012, the Robertsons opened Tartine Sandwich Shop next door to Bar Tartine.
 In 2016, Nicolaus and Cortney moved on to open their own restaurant and Bar Tartine and Tartine Sandwich Shop closed.

 In the spring of 2015, the Robertsons opened The Manufactory.
 Located in the Heath Ceramics building in San Francisco, the 5,000-square-foot space is more than double the size of Tartine Bakery and includes an all-day café, bakery, R&D kitchen, and evening restaurant.
 The Manufactory kitchen serves as laboratory, idea incubator, and specialty venue for collaborative dinners with acclaimed international chefs.
 Later that year an outpost of The Manufactory opened at the San Francisco International Airport.